Flight Centre Travel Group Limited (FLT) endorses the ASX’s Corporate Governance Principles and Recommendations and complies with each recommendation.

 2. Structure the board to add value

 The board has a complementary mix of skills that provides the desired depth and experience.
-During the FY18 financial year Ms Colette Garnsey was appointed to the board (7/2/18).
-As a result, the board currently consists of four independent non-executive directors (including the chairman) and one executive director, who is the CEO.
+The board currently consists of four independent non-executive directors (including the chairman) and one executive director, who is the CEO.

 The board generally meets monthly and on an ad hoc basis to consider time critical matters.